building5/simply-ansible/docs/simply-ansible-best-practices.marp.md

 Meta declares dependencies between roles, which seems nice.

 But...
- * Dependencies are executed in every play they are refernced from
-   * Which means they probably get executed multiple times
+ * Dependencies are executed in every play they are referenced from, which means they probably get executed multiple times
  * Plays/roles execute in order, so you can just put the dependency earlier in the list

 ```yaml